A minimalistic implemention of CMA-ES without using numpy.

 - Basis[i]:

-, is the i-th row of Basis - the i-th column of Basis, ie [Basis[j][i] for j in range(len(Basis))] is the i-th eigenvector with eigenvalue EVals[i]
+list, is the i-th row of Basis - the i-th column of Basis, ie [Basis[j][i] for j in range(len(Basis))] is the i-th eigenvector with eigenvalue EVals[i]

 non-linear non-convex minimization procedure, a functional interface to CMA-ES.